pkt-cash/ns-projects/projects/2021_05_09_user_operated_internet_fund.md

 2. PKT for funding each consecutive round is converted to EUR when that round has been evaluated.
 3. Administrative costs associated with a project will be established at a fixed rate of 10% of the overall project cost, in accordance with the fixed cost methodology used by EU project funding.
 4. Total administrative costs for project-related and non-project-related administration cannot exceed 15% of the entire expended budget.
-5. Total cost of support projects (e.g. security audits, legal support, etc) shall not exceed 30% of the entire expended budget.
+5. Support projects (e.g. security audits, legal support, etc) shall not make any spending at all, except at the direction of grantees of regular projects and shall not exceed 30% of the entire expended budget in any case.
+6. In addition to points 4 and 5, at least twothirds (66.6%) of the total fund budget shall be paid out to grantees of regular projects.
-6. No person or entity shall receive more than 50,000 EUR for a first project, higher denominations will be considered on a case-by-case basis for entities who have already completed one or more project successfully.
+7. No person or entity shall receive more than 50,000 EUR for a first project, higher denominations will be considered on a case-by-case basis for entities who have already completed one or more project successfully.
-7. Donations are paid after delivery of agreed milestones, priced in EUR.
+8. Donations are paid after delivery of agreed milestones, priced in EUR.
 Grantees may request any portion of the donation they are subsequently entitled to - by virtue of having completed the agreed self-assigned tasks - to be made in PKT.
 The amount of PKT transferred to the recipient will determined by the day price of PKT at the time of the payment.
-Stichting Network Steward Trust will arrange for the necessary amount of PKT to be made available for this purpose, keeping track of every conversion (as previously stated); the balance will be settled with the next donation from the Trust to the Fund.
+Stichting Technology Commons Trust will arrange for the necessary amount of PKT to be made available for this purpose, keeping track of every conversion (as previously stated); the balance will be settled with the next donation from the Trust to the Fund.
-8. Caleb will not have a role in evaluating projects or any influence in order to make a proposal pass, but will have the ability to veto a project proposal which is considered unacceptable use of Network Steward funds.
+9. Caleb will not have a role in evaluating projects or any influence in order to make a proposal pass.

 ### Conflict of interest policy